epiverse-trace/tutorials/instructors/files/01-practical-tutors.md

 1. Open `01-practical-activity-1.R` and complete every line marked with `#<COMPLETE>`, following the instructions in the file.
-2. Complete the argument in `read_csv()` by pasting the data link as a string.
+2. Complete the argument in `read_csv()` by pasting the data URL link as a string.
-3. Complete the cleaning function arguments.
+3. Complete the arguments of cleaning function.
 Remove functions based on the data needs.
+4. Paste screenshots of the data frame before and after cleaning.
-4. Paste your outputs and answer the questions below.
+    Answer the questions below.

 **Questions:**

 1.  **Diagnose the raw data.** What cleaning operations are needed?
-List them all before writing any code.
+    Which ones diagnose issues or perform cleaning actions?
 2.  **Time unit.** What time unit best describes the time span you need to calculate?
 3.  **Report.** Print the report.
-Which features would be most useful when presenting findings to a decision-maker?
+Which features are most useful for you as an analyst to understand or communicate the issues in the data frame?
-4.  **Compare** *(if applicable).* What differences do you notice compared to outputs from other rooms?

 Discuss your answers with your group before sharing with the wider room.